starstormhun/StarPlugins/README.md

 Makes the manipulation axis speed and size sliders' minimum and maximum values configurable.
 Optionally converts the sliders to logarithmic base.

+#### Better Scaling [KK/KKS]
+Allows scaling of folders, and logarithmic scaling of all objects using the guide objects.

 #### Expression Control [KK/KKS]
 This is an old plugin which I decompiled and modified to also be able to be used on males.